RicardoRei/Complex-Networks-17-18/README.md

 ## Description:

-For this project we had to choose a real-world dataset analyze it.
+For this project we had to choose a real-world dataset and analyze it.
-The dataset we choosed is about disease spreading and can be found in http://sing.stanford.edu/flu/
+The dataset we chose is about disease spreading and can be found in http://sing.stanford.edu/flu/